psychuil/show_me_that_website/README.md

 # Show me that website

-This tool allows you to capture a screenshot of a webpage, with the option of uploading it to an s3 bucket
+This tool allows you to capture a screenshot of a webpage, with the option of uploading it to an s3 bucket.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites